Kryxan/Xbox-360-game-shortcuts/README.md

 Step 1: download the bash script to your 360 roms folder (eg \Emulation\Roms\xbox360\roms\)

-Step 2: place a symlink for your Content folder in the rom foler OR edit the script to point to you Content folder
+Step 2: place a symlink for your Content folder in the rom folder OR edit the script to point to you Content folder

 Step 3: execute the script to output symlinks for all your XBox 360 games (you can now delete the content symlink)